 PhD Law - Year 3

 I had known SOAS as a compact institution that dealt with a choice of subjects but in the best way.
 Coming here has not surprised me in this respect but the friendliness of the environment really did!
-At SOAS, I feel more alive and humane while fulfilling academic requirements on the other hand.
+At SOAS, I feel more alive and humane while fulfilling academic requirements.
 SOAS, for me, means a total personal advancement, not merely vocational.

 Finally, what makes one a lawyer of passion for justice and wisdom that is beyond political and ideological gains?
-I urge my prospective friends to inquire much about the School of Law and SOAS in general as I feel con!dent that they might find themselves here soon.
+I urge my prospective friends to inquire about the School of Law and SOAS in general as I feel confident that they might find themselves here soon.